-OUTSTANDING EQUITY AWARDS AT FISCAL 2017 YEAR-END
+OUTSTANDING EQUITY AWARDS AT FISCAL 2018 YEAR-END

-The following table summarizes the outstanding stock awards held by each Named Executive Officer at January 31, 2017, consisting of shares of our Common Stock that may be delivered to each Named Executive Officer upon satisfaction of the vesting conditions of unvested performance-based RSUs.
+The following table summarizes the outstanding stock awards held by each Named Executive Officer at January 31, 2018, consisting of shares of our Common Stock that may be delivered to each Named Executive Officer upon satisfaction of the vesting conditions of unvested performance-based RSUs.
 There were no stock option awards outstanding at that date that were held by our Named Executive Officers.
-The columns that refer to "Shares or Units of Stock That Have Not Vested" summarize unvested performance-based RSUs, granted in fiscal 2013, fiscal 2014 and fiscal 2015 for which threshold performance goals had been achieved but which remained subject to time vesting conditions as of January 31, 2017.
-The columns that refer to "Unearned Shares or Units That Have Not Vested" summarize unvested performance-based RSUs granted in fiscal 2016 and fiscal 2017 for which neither threshold performance conditions nor time vesting conditions had been satisfied as of January 31, 2017.
+The columns that refer to the number of or market value of "Shares or Units of Stock That Have Not Vested" summarize unvested performance-based RSUs granted in prior fiscal years, as detailed in the footnotes to the table, for which threshold performance goals have been achieved but which remained subject to time vesting conditions as of January 31, 2018.
+The columns that refer to the number of or market value of "Unearned Shares or Units That Have Not Vested" summarize unvested performance-based RSUs granted in prior fiscal years, as detailed in prior fiscal years, as detailed in the footnotes to the table, for which threshold performance goals have been achieved but which remained subject to time vesting conditions as of January 31, 2018.
+The columns that refer to the number of or market value of "Unearned Shares or Units That Have Not Vested" summarize unvested performance-based RSUs granted in prior fiscal years, as detailed in the footnotes to the table, for which neither threshold performance conditions nor time vesting conditions had been satisfied as of January 31, 2018.